-- DENY The page cannot be displayed in a frame, regardless of the site attempting to do so.
-This is the default when frame-options-policy is specified. - SAMEORIGIN The page can only be displayed in a frame on the same origin as the page itself - ALLOW-FROM origin The page can only be displayed in a frame on the specified origin.
+- disabled If disabled, the X-Frame-Options header will not be included.
+Default false. - policy - DENY The page cannot be displayed in a frame, regardless of the site attempting to do so.
+This is the default when frame-options-policy is specified. - SAMEORIGIN The page can only be displayed in a frame on the same origin as the page itself